Before You Buy Another AI Tool, Answer These 12 Questions

 The real problem usually isn’t the tools.

-The problem is not knowing if you and your business are actually ready to use AI in a smart way.
+The problem is not knowing if you and your business are actually ready to use AI in an effective way.

 This article gives you 12 simple questions to answer before you buy anything else.